January 30, 2020

 But is it worth it?
 Ab-so-freaking-lutely.

-There are so many reasons people choose to elope.
 A few common misconceptions about people who choose to elope include being lazy & don’t want to plan, having estranged relationships with their family, or that they’re just looking for a cheap way out.
 While some of that may be true, and may be the reason some couples choose to elope… it’s not the majority.
-Here are the top 5 reasons people choose to elope!
+I personally, have a very close relationship with my family, but I’d totally choose an elopement in hindsight!
+Anyway…

 This one is short, but still important!